55 inch TV Reviews – (Updated 2019) Best Guide for 55″ 4K Ultra HD Smart TV for Sale – Buy a 55 inch 4k Flat Screen Television with Confidence!

 As for Upscaling, it’s an integral part of any 4K TV worth its value, for the simple reason that most TV content today is not in native 4K resolution and thus 4K TVs need a reason to be valuable for HD and non-HD video as well.
 This is what upscaling achieves.
 It reprocesses non-4K video to make it look sharper and closer to native 4K resolution.
 For Full HD video, the effect is stunning and in a good upscaling engine, even 480p video can be made to look better than it normally would.
 All of the listed 4K TV models offer superb upscaling engines.

-HDR technology is also a crucial feature of the leading 2016 4K TVs in the 55 inch range.
-With high dynamic range, display quality takes a major leap upward and the 2016 standards for HDR that the top four 4K TVs in this list have adopted are considerably better than what we saw of this technology in 2015.
+HDR technology is also a crucial feature of the leading 2018 and 2019 4K TVs in the 65 inch range.
+With high dynamic range, display quality takes a major leap upward and the standards for HDR that the top 4K TVs in this list have adopted are considerably better than what we saw of this technology in models from previous years.
 For an even more detailed breakdown of how the HDR in the best 55 inch 4K TVs and other models works, check out our guide to high dynamic range for a complete overview.